leokruglikov/bacteria-sim/README.md

 # Setup
  Download the folder app and move it into your projects source directory.
+The project also uses a C++ based library sfml that was rewritten in java as jsfml.
+Download the jsfml.jar file and add it as a library to your project.
 After that run the main method in App.java.